Things to Do in Kumamoto Prefecture: Top Tourist Destinations

 Mount Aso is an active volcano and the largest in Japan.

-The volcano has five peaks, with the highest being Nakadake at 1,506 meters.
+The volcano has five peaks, the highest of which is Nakadake, at 1,506 meters.
 You can take a cable car up to the crater and witness the steam rising from the active volcano.

 The view from the top of mighty Mount Aso is breathtaking, and you can see the entire caldera.